The Ultimate Guide to Finding a Great Account Executive

 Account Executive Base Salary: Here’s What You Have to Pay For a Good One

 The largest expense for any company is often the labor costs.
-This is why it’s crucial for you to negotiate realistic salaries, which will help you to get the best talent while avoiding installing an unsustainable wage structure.
+This is why you must negotiate realistic salaries, which will help you to get the best talent while avoiding installing an unsustainable wage structure.

 But this is difficult when it comes to sales, given that there exists a great deal of difference between the capabilities of an entry-level employee and those of a seasoned professional.
 This dynamic means that the average base salary can also vary greatly.